valentine/docs.hackerspace.sg/docs/handbook/membership.md

 HackerspaceSG will not be held responsible for any loss or damage of personal belongings.

 [^1]: We used to have a physical [membership form](https://hackerspace.sg/membership/MembershipAgreement.pdf), but are gradually deprecating it.

+[^2]: "Unlimited" means a normal working schedule of 10–12 hours a day, though we won't kick up a fuss if you go over by a little.
+Members are generally [not allowed to use the space as a residence](rules#overnight).